Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 Unfortunately, this means that the loan application process can take several months, which for many borrowers is simply not feasible.
 They need funds within days to cover unexpected expenses, or take advantage of limited-time opportunities.

-Fortunately, National uses innovative alternative lending methods to secure business loans for their clients in as little as 24 hours, without hassle.
+Fortunately, National uses innovative alternative lending methods to secure financing for their clients in as little as 24 hours, without hassle.

 3. High and Non-Refundable Up-Front Costs.